- Discover CSUB

 Wait List Process

-If you wish to enroll in a class that is already Closed, you may check to see if you can get on a wait list.
+If a section in which you want to enroll is already closed, you may check to see if there is a wait list.
 Not every course will have a wait list; that decision is up to the department offering the course.

 We run the wait list process every night, beginning on the first day of registration.
 It is run for the last time at the end of the last day to add for the term.
 If there is a spot open in a course, the wait list process will check 3 things for each student in turn on the wait list for that course.
 If the answer to any of these 3 questions is “yes”, then that student will not be brought into the course, and the next student will be considered in the same way.